Jason-nzd/no-encode-video-joiner/readme.md

 - Python 3.8+
 - [PyQt6](https://pypi.org/project/PyQt6/)
-- [FFmpeg](https://ffmpeg.org/) and [ffprobe](https://ffmpeg.org/ffprobe.html) installed and accessible in your system PATH, or specify their paths in the settings.
+- [FFmpeg](https://ffmpeg.org/) installed and accessible in your system PATH, or as a manually specified executable.

 ## Installation